EnterpriseCV-6/Season-NeRF/README.md

     conda activate Season_NeRF
     pip install git+https://github.com/jonbarron/robust_loss_pytorch

-### Data Setup Lite
+### Data Setup Lite and Quick Start
-The full dataset requires ~20 GB of space.
+The full dataset requires ~22.5 GB of space.
-This form of setup contains only NUMBER regions and requires ~NUMBER MB.
+This form of setup contains only a single region and requires ~314 MB.

 To download and prepare the lite version of the data,

-1. ToDo

-The regions contained in the lite dataset are

-1. ToDO
+1. Download and extract zip file from https://purdue0-my.sharepoint.com/:u:/g/personal/mgablema_purdue_edu/Eb4TMYwDVi9IjV_TV4Fo0_YB7K9kkp0lweWFLd2Khq1QjA?e=qAsmn7
+2. Run ``python main_lite.py --Season_NeRF_Outputs PATH/TO/FILE/Season_NeRF_Lite_Data``

+This will train a model quicker but at a lower quality.
+To train a model using the recomended training settings, call

+``
+python main.py  --exp_name arg1 --IO_Location arg2 --site_name arg3
+``

+- arg1: Name of Experiment, data for output will be stored in arg2/Logs
+- arg2: PATH/TO/FILE/Season_NeRF_Lite_Data`
+- arg3: OMA_281

+however, this will take longer.
+Once training starts, progress can be viewed by running tensorboard --logdir PATH/TO/FILE/Season_NeRF_Lite_Data/Logs --port 6006 and following the link http://localhost:6006/#scalars

-### Data Setup
+### Data Setup Full
 The data used by Season-NeRF is available to download at https://ieee-dataport.org/open-access/data-fusion-contest-2019-dfc2019.
+This process will allow a Season NeRF to be built on any of the region in the from the data fusion contest.

 To download and prepare the data for Season-NeRF,